Hotel Lights Explained

 As soon as you walk into a room, the first thing you notice is the lighting.
-The lighting gives you the power to control the ambience of a room.
-In a hotel, this is critical.
+The lighting gives you the power to control the

 When it comes to creating a calming, welcoming atmosphere for guests, planning out your lighting well is key.
 Here are some tips and tricks to keep in mind when strategizing your hotel lighting situation.
 If you have an unconventional design that seems to work, however, it may be a great way to make your hotel distinctive.